eea/eea.docker.haproxy/Readme.md

     $ docker run --env BACKEND_SERVERS="172.17.1.83:80 172.17.1.84:80" eeacms/haproxy:latest

-Using the `BACKEND_SERVERS` variable is the quickest way to start a container.
+Using the `BACKEND_SERVERS` variable is a way to quickstart the container.
 The servers are written as `server_ip:server_listening_port`, separated by spaces (and enclosed in quotes, to avoid issues).
 The contents of the variable are evaluated in a python script that writes the HAProxy configuration file automatically.
-By default, the `BACKEND_SERVERS` variable is set to `localhost:80`.
+By default, the `BACKEND_SERVERS` variable is not set.

+### Link this container to one or more application containers

+    $ docker run --link app_instance_1 --link app_instance_2 eeacms/haproxy:latest

+When linking containers with the `--link` flag, entries in `/etc/hosts` are automatically added by `docker`.
+This image is configured so in absence of a `haproxy.cfg` file and when the `BACKEND_SERVERS` variable is not set it will automatically parse `/etc/hosts` and create and load the configuration for `haproxy`.
+In this scenario, the file `/etc/hosts` will be monitored and everytime it is modified (for example when restarting a linked container) configuration for `haproxy` will be automatically recreated and reloaded.

 ### Use a custom configuration file mounted as a volume